landcelita/Forcast-with-RC-using-LBM/README.md

-# Weather cast using Reservoir Computing with LBM
+# Weather forcast using Reservoir Computing with LBM

 ## Get Started